 This course will cover the theory and fundamentals of how and why fires start, spread, and are controlled.
 It will include an in-depth study of fire chemistry, fire characteristics of materials, extinguishing and fire control techniques.

-FSC-113 Fire Protection Equipment & Systems
+FSC-113 Fire Protection Equipment & Systems 3.0 Units/3.0 hours LEC

 This course will cover the function and operation of portable fire extinguishing equipment; protection systems for special hazards; sprinkler systems, fire detection, and alarm systems.